glennhickey/teHmm/README.md

 This is an example of how to use the options described above to specify a HMM that has the following components:

-* ** Outside **  Single state representing genomic regions not containing  any TEs
+* **Outside**  Single state representing genomic regions not containing  any TEs
-* ** LTR Element **  LTR TE that's represented by 3 states:  LeftLTR->InsideLTR->RightLTR
+* **LTR Element**  LTR TE that's represented by 3 states:  LeftLTR->InsideLTR->RightLTR
-* ** LINE Element **  LINE TE that's represented by 4 states:  PolyALine<->InsideLine<->PolyTLine
+* **LINE Element**  LINE TE that's represented by 3 states:  PolyALine<->InsideLine<->PolyTLine
-* ** Other1 **  Single state free to train other signals
+* **Other1**  Single state free to train other signals
-* ** Other2 **  Single state free to train other signals
+* **Other2**  Single state free to train other signals

-In total, there are 10 states in this example.
+In total, there are 9 states in this example.
 We begin by specifying the "edges" of the HMM.
 This is done by making sure that only valid transitions are initialized to non-zero probabilities.
 Transitions that are initialized to 0 can never change via Baum-Welch training.
 For our model, we want to insure that  TE states must return to the Outside state before beginning a new element.
 This is accomplished by with the following transition matrix, specified with the `--initTransProbs` option:

     Outside  LeftLTR  0.1
 	Outside  PolyALine  0.1